gutfeeling/djangohero/README.md

 6. Create the heroku app.
 7. Add the app url to `ALLOWED_HOSTS` in the Django settings.
 8. Set heroku config vars for `DJANGO_SETTINGS_MODULE` and `DJANGO_SECRET_KEY`.
 If you are using best practices for Django, you'd need these.
 9. Create `requirements.txt` containing required Python packages.
 10. Create a `Procfile` containing information on the web process and `runtime.txt` containing information on the preferred Python runtime.
 11. Create a Heroku Postgres addon to set up a database.
 12. Commit the changes to Git and push the changes to Heroku.
 13. Scale the app.

-I end up wasting a lot of time doing these things before I can actually start working on writing actual code.
-This is frustrating.
-This package solves the problem by automating the setup process.
+These boring steps have to be repeated for every project before we can get it to go live on the cloud.
+This package solves the problem by automating the setup process and making the application live on the cloud from birth.

 ## Installation

 The following steps are recommended.

-###Git clone the project
+###Git clone this repo
 ```
 git clone https://github.com/gutfeeling/djangohero.git
 ```